derak-isaack/GreenBelt_Hackathon/README.md

 ## Notes

+- The application focuses on Makueni County's eight forests: Chyulu, Katende, Kibwezi, Kilungu, Kivale, Makuli, Mavindu, and Mulooni, which face significant threats from logging and agricultural expansion in semi-arid conditions.
+- RFDI threshold of 0.61 is calibrated for Sentinel-1 data to detect forest degradation in arid environments; this may need adjustment based on local conditions.
 - The application uses in-memory storage for sessions and resources.
 For production, consider using databases like PostgreSQL or MongoDB.
-- API endpoints may require authentication; ensure proper JWT token handling.
+- API endpoints may require authentication; ensure proper JWT token handling and GEMINI_API_KEY configuration.
-- The forest background animation enhances the user interface with an immersive theme.
+- The forest background animation enhances the user interface with an immersive theme representing Makueni's ecosystems.
-- Data analysis relies on satellite imagery; ensure data sources are updated regularly for accurate results.
+- Sentinel-1 data processing relies on regular satellite imagery updates; ensure data sources are refreshed to maintain accuracy for real-time forest monitoring.